elysiajs/documentation/docs/life-cycle/on-error.md

         return new Response(error.toString())
     })
     .get('/', () => {
-        throw new Error('Server is during maintainance')
+        throw new Error('Server is during maintenance'')

         return 'unreachable'
     })
 ```

-With `onError` we can catch and transform the error into wer custom error message.
+With `onError` we can catch and transform the error into a custom error message.

 ::: tip
 It's important that `onError` must be called before the handler we want to apply it to.